Webgility Freezes/Not Responding

 1).
 RAM should be at least a minimum of 8 GB or higher.
 Your OS should be Windows 10 or higher, and C: Drive (where WD is installed) should have enough free space.

-After checking the system performance status under the system matrix, you can improve the Webgility application performance by following this LINK.
+2).
+Check and verify the system performance status in Webgility Desktop with the System Matrix.
+After checking the system performance status under the system matrix, you can improve the Webgility Desktop application performance by following this LINK.

 3).
 For the batch size, we recommend selecting 100 as the value for both Show products in batches of & Show orders in batches of and saving the settings under Integration> Stores> Advance Settings> Application tab.

 5).
-Close the Webgility Desktop application on all the machines it is installed on, then on the primary machine go to location C:\Webgility\UnifyEnterprise and look for the file with the name “UnifyDBUtility” and double click it to run it, it will ask you to perform a backup, so please select a valid location to save the backup files.
+Close the Webgility Desktop application on all the machines it is installed on, then on the primary machine go to location C:\Webgility Desktop\UnifyEnterprise and look for the file with the name “UnifyDBUtility” and double click it to run it, it will ask you to perform a backup, so please select a valid location to save the backup files.

 6).
 It will run the required SQL queries and provide a success popup at the end.